-Microassist's Accessibility in the News is a widely read free weekly newsletter curated by Jack McElaney.
-Newsletter sections include a compilation of accessibility articles and blogs, a list of accessibility conferences and training, accessibility job announcement, and a listing of accessibility resource pages.
+Microassist's Accessibility in the News is a widely read, free weekly newsletter curated by Jack McElaney.
+Newsletter sections include a compilation of accessibility articles and blogs, a list of accessibility conferences and training, accessibility job announcements, and a listing of accessibility resource pages.

 Its sole purpose is to educate people interested or involved in accessibility related to the Americans with Disabilities Act Title I, II, or III, and Sections 504 and 508 of the U.S. Rehabilitation Act.
 It also covers numerous international topics from all over the world.

 Past issues of Microassist's Accessibility in the News are archived and searchable on this website.
 If you would like to subscribe to Microassist's Accessibility in the News, please fill out the Subscribe to Accessibility in the News form on this page.